ayodeji/payeezy-samples/README.md

 For an example, please see `voidTransaction` [here](https://github.com/nadkau-pivotal/payeezy-samples/blob/master/payeezy-client/src/test/java/io/pivotal/payeezy/PayeezyClientTests.java)

 ## credit-card-transactions
-To build your payeezy application, you may choose to leverage a cloud native platform like Pivotal Cloud Foundry (PCF) to avail of a host of services like MySQL, RabbitMQ, Redis etc. `credit-card-transactions` uses Spring Boot and calls the ClearDB MySQL Database service on the Pivotal's public deployment of PCF, called Pivotal Web Services (PWS)
+To build your payeezy application, you may choose to leverage a cloud native platform like Pivotal Cloud Foundry (PCF) to avail of a host of services like MySQL, RabbitMQ, Redis etc. `credit-card-transactions` uses Spring Boot and calls the ClearDB MySQL Database service on the Pivotal's public deployment of PCF, called Pivotal Web Services (PWS).
+A sample deployment of the `credit-card-transactions` app is available [here](http://credit-card-transactions.cfapps.io/)
 ### Spring Boot, Cloud Foundry and Data Services
 To Capture and Reverse Payment requests, this application first issues a Cardit Card Payment request (Primary Transaction); stores the salient values from the `ResponseEntity` of the Primary Transaction into a database; and finally, retrieves the values from the database to issue a Secondary Transaction.